Creating, using and sharing your content online

 In practice, this can be time-consuming, expensive and complex.
 However, in these circumstances it’s important to secure permission in writing to ensure that your work and reputation is not compromised at a later date.
 There are many myths about how much you can use or change for something to be acceptable use.
 Be aware of these myths and remember that using a few seconds of a song, or changing a fashion garment seven times will still be a risk if permission is not obtained.

 If it’s purely for reference and inspiration, rather than appropriation and integrating existing elements into your work, it may be considered what is known as ‘fair dealing’ in the UK and ‘fair use’ in the USA.
 It will depend on a number of factors including the amount taken, the reason for using the work and the consequences of using the work.
 Learn more about fair dealing and when it might apply to the way you want to express your work.

-- Why do you want to use someone else’s work and would you consider the use fair if someone used your work in that way without your permission?
+- Why you want to use someone else’s work.
+Would you consider the use fair if someone used your work in that way without your permission?

-- If you have only taken what you need to convey your message?
+- Whether you have only taken what you need to convey your message.

-- The risk you are willing to take if you proceed without seeking permission and the impact if could have for your reputation.
+- What risk you are willing to take if you proceed without seeking permission and what impact this could have on your reputation.

 Understanding when you can freely use third-party content

 There is no universal way to manage the sharing and use of all online content.
 In some cases, a creative will make their work freely available for reuse; particularly if the primary reason to create was not commercial one.
 An example might be sourcing an audio file on SoundCloud made available under a Creative Commons licence.
 These licences help you as a creative to manage your work, but also understand how you can use the work of others.
 There any many resources that provide images, sound recordings and videos that are free of use and re-use and, where possible, encourage access to promote creativity and innovative practice.